zhuliuyang0203/11111111/py/docs/source/index.rst

 Contributing
 =============

+ - Fork the selenium repo and clone it locally
  - Create a branch for your work
- - Ensure `tox` is installed (using a `virtualenv` is recommended)
+   - `git checkout -b my-cool-branch-name`
+ - Create a virtual environment and install tox
- - Run: `python -m venv venv && source venv/bin/activate && pip install tox`
+   - `python -m venv venv && source venv/bin/activate && pip install tox`
+ - Make your changes
- - After making changes, before committing execute `tox -e linting`
+ - Run `tox -e linting`
  - If tox exits `0`, commit and push.
-Otherwise fix the newly introduced style violations.
+Otherwise, fix the newly introduced style violations
    - `flake8` requires manual fixes
- - `black` will rewrite the violations automatically, however the files are unstaged and should staged again.
+   - `black` will rewrite the violations automatically, however the files are unstaged and should staged again
- - `isort` will rewrite the violations automatically, however the files are unstaged and should staged again.
+   - `isort` will rewrite the violations automatically, however the files are unstaged and should staged again
+ - Submit a Pull Request